sandrinodimattia/auth0-ldap-connector-health-webtask/README.md

 # Auth0 - AD/LDAP Connector Health Webtask

-A webtask that can monitor the health of your AD Connectors in Auth0.
+A webtask that can monitor the health of your AD Connectors from Auth0's point of view (as opposed to monitoring the connector from within your own infrastructure).

 ## Deployment